clumio-code/terraform-provider-clumio/docs/resources/policy_assignment.md

 - `entity_type` (String) Type of resource to which the policy will be assigned. `protection_group` and `aws_dynamodb_table` are currently supported.
 - `policy_id` (String) Identifier of the Clumio policy to be assigned.

-### Optional

-- `organizational_unit_id` (String, Deprecated) Identifier of the Clumio organizational unit associated with the resource for which the policy will be assigned.
-If not provided, the resource will be assumed to be in the default organizational unit associated with the credentials used to create the assignment.

 ### Read-Only

 - `id` (String) Unique identifier for the policy assignment.